 So we decided to put this guide together to help you compare products.

-Since both Sage 100 Contractor and Sage 300 CRE offer a huge range of construction-related functionality, this is not a detailed feature-by-feature breakdown.
-Instead, we focus on the most important “difference makers” that help our clients decide which software product is a better fit for their unique need, industry, and company.
+Since both Sage 100 Contractor vs Sage 300 CRE offer a huge range of construction-related functionality, this is not a detailed feature-by-feature breakdown.
+Instead, we focus on the most important “difference makers” that help our clients decide which software product is a better fit for their unique need, industry, and company including:

 Software Configuration Options